darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 #### Payload

-The logical mapping inside of the payload will differ depending on the type of request, however, both read and write payloads look the same on the wire from a conceptual standpoint.
+The logical mapping inside of the payload will differ depending on the type of request, however both read and write payloads look the same on the wire from a conceptual standpoint.
 This format is as follows - per section 4.3 of [ARM IHI 0031C](https://static.docs.arm.com/ihi0031/c/IHI0031C_debug_interface_as.pdf):

 ![Payload](/assets/article_images/2018/SWD-Request-Payload.png){: .center-image }

-`RDATA` and `WDATA` in this diagram simply refers to read or write data, respectively.
-This is only being used to demonstrate that this payload is the same for both read and write operations, from here, both will just be referred to as `DATA`.
+`RDATA` and `WDATA` in this diagram simply refers `DATA` in a read or write context - respectively.
+This is only used here to demonstrate that the payload occupies the same space for both read and write operations.

 Finally, the parity calculation used to populate the parity bit is performed in the same way as the request header.
 If the number of bits in the `DATA`